 , built in the 4th century by the occupiers, to your Georgia itinerary.
 Despite all of this turmoil, Georgia endured and even prospered in periods of calm.
 Georgia became one of the first nations on the planet to adopt Christianity as an official religion, enacting it during the 4th century, an act that helped to produce masterpieces like the Svetitskhoveli Cathedral

-.
+and hilltop Jvari Church.
 The 12th and 13th centuries were marked by the rise and development of Georgia into a major player in the Eastern world and Black Sea region, an era known as the Georgian Golden Age.
 Legendary figures like King David the Builder and Queen Tamar oversaw a heyday of flourishing Georgian artwork, culture, and a great sense of unity among the once-separate Georgian kingdoms.

 Conquered by Russian Empire in 1780s, Georgia endured Tsarist rule until independence after World War I. However, the good times were short-lived, as the newly forged Soviet Red Army re-conquered Georgia in 1921 and forcefully made it a part of the Soviet Union.
 Many Georgians rose to prominence in the Soviet era, including infamous World War II-era Soviet leader Joseph Stalin and later Soviet Foreign Minister Eduard Shevardnadze.